 - Stability of service of the UEs in terms of their mobile telecommunication service.

-Editor’s Note: It is FFS whether to include the following Inputs: Has any UE begun to roam unexpectedly?
+Has any UE begun to roam unexpectedly?
 Serving Cell change?
 Has any UE switched RAT unexpectedly (e.g. E-UTRAN -> UTRAN -> GERAN)?
 Outputs: Unexpected and frequent changes of cell or RAT affecting a single UE (for service to a particular MNO) may indicate a suboptimal radio design or an issue affecting the whole sector, or both.
 Instability services as an indication of a need for a change (part of the Change Management IT process.)

 Configuration is another aspect of stability.
 Any change to the service configuration (as agreed between U and MNOs A and B) needs to be reported.
 In addition, U needs to be able to request the configuration information.
 (This is an essential part of the Configuration Management process.)